smallgroupnotes/smallgroupnotes.github.io/docs/defense2019/creation-confusion.md

 * When we want to know what God looks like, we look to the cross
 * The Dogma's of the Christian faith are the creeds
 > Dogma: a principle or set of principles laid down by an authority as incontrovertibly true.
-* Doctrine deals more with demoninations
+* Doctrine deals more with denominations
 * Be a firm center with soft edges.
 	* You can stick to your guns towards the center of the circle but as you progress to the outside of the circles you should be more flexible